krother/training_and_teaching_methods/fundamentals/programming_is_difficult_to_teach.rst

 This program still counts penguins.
 But which of the two penguin counter programs is better?
-The first program (with the `for` loop) uses only basic language features and will work in any Python environment.
+The first program with the `for` loop uses only basic language features and will work in any Python environment.
 It is easy to understand for anyone who used a different imperative programming language before.
-The second program (with `pandas`), gives your students a powerful data analysis tool.
+The second program using `pandas`, gives your students a powerful data analysis tool.
-On the other hand, `pandas` code is not always easy to read, and the students will learn little about control flow.
+On the other hand, an extra library needs to be installed, `pandas` code is not always easy to read, and the students will learn nothing about control flow.

 Professional programmers face decisions between alternative approaches very frequently.
 So, in addition to **writing code**, they also **make design decisions**.